Bridgeconn/usfm-grammar/docs/Disclaimer.md

      The grammar is modelled in a way it ignores white space between certain markers.
 Also some whitespace normalizations are performed for obtaining a neater JSON output.
 So white space usage in the input USFM may not be present as such in the converted JSON.
-Also there may be space discrepency in the versetext obtained by combining texts from multiple markers.
+Also there may be space discrepency in the versetext obtained by combining texts from multiple markers, like descibed in [this issue](https://github.com/Bridgeconn/usfm-grammar/issues/76).

 - Marker closing in LEVEL.RELAXED parsing